ytarazona/forestools/README.md

 ## 2. Breakpoint in an NDFI series

-Here an NDFI series between 2000 and 2019.
+Here an NDFI series between 2000 and 2019 and in a range between 0 and 200.

 ```python
 import numpy as np